MrTheBino/mist-engine-fvtt/README.md

 ![Foundry v13](https://img.shields.io/badge/foundry-v13-green) [![Github All Releases](https://img.shields.io/github/downloads/MrTheBino/mist-engine-fvtt/total.svg)]()

-This is an unoffical system implementation of Legend In The Mist from Son Of Oaks for FoundryVTT.
+This is the offical system implementation of Legend In The Mist from Son Of Oaks for FoundryVTT.

+The system contains 3 official pregenerated characters with full artwork for free.

 ## Features